-The robot whose operation is shown in the video is available on the Comments page as an example of how to use the indicator of convergence/divergence of moving averages constructed by a quartic polynomial and extrapolated by a quadratic polynomial.
-Pan PrizMA Convergence Divergence is an option derived from the Pan PrizMA indicator.
-It can be used in automated trading based on the MACD strategy.
-Averaging using the quartic polynomial improves the smoothness of lines, adds momentum and rhythm, while extrapolation allows controlling lagging and leading signals.
+This is an indicator of convergence and divergence of moving averages, which are built by a quartic polynomial and extrapolated by a quadratic polynomial.
+Pan PrizMA Convergence Divergence is an option extracted from the Pan PrizMA indicator for use in automated trading based on MACD strategies.
+Averaging by a quartic polynomial increases the smoothness of lines, adds momentum and rhythm, while extrapolation allows adjusting the delay or lead of signals.

-- Fast_line_1_leverage - the leverage (similar to period) of a short line averaged by a quartic polynomial.
+- Fast_line_1_leverage - leverage (an analog of period) of a short average line smoothed by a quartic polynomial.

-- Fast_line_2_leverage - the leverage of a short line extrapolated by a quadratic polynomial.
+- Fast_line_2_leverage - leverage of a short average extrapolated by a quadratic polynomial.

-- Slow_line_1_leverage - the leverage of a long line averaged by a quartic polynomial.
+- Slow_line_1_leverage - leverage of a long average line smoothed by a quartic polynomial.

-- Slow_line_2_leverage - the leverage of a long line extrapolated by a quadratic polynomial.
+- Slow_line_2_leverage - leverage of a long average extrapolated by a quadratic polynomial.

 - base - half of the SMA period subtracted from the price.
-MACD first of all represents lines, and the histogram determines gaps between them.
+The first MACD is drawn as lines, while the histogram determines the distance between them.

 - Signal SMA Period - signal line period.